 Strong corporate governance is essential to creating long-term value and safeguarding UGI’s commitments to its stakeholders.
-Our Board of Directors (the “Board”) is responsible for overseeing overall Company performance, and Individual board members are kept informed about the business through discussions with the chief executive officer and other senior officers, Board and Committee meetings, and quarterly reporting.
+Our Board of Directors (the “Board”) is responsible for overseeing overall Company performance, and individual Board members are kept informed about the business through discussions with the chief executive officer and other senior officers, Board and Committee meetings, and quarterly reporting.
 The Board ensures that our Company has a clear purpose, strategic and operational direction, and effective management, taking into consideration economic circumstances along with regulatory and legal requirements.
-In Fiscal 2020, UGI’s Board met 7 times.
-All directors attended at least 75 percent of the meetings of the Board of Directors and Committees of the Board of which they were members.
+In Fiscal 2021, UGI’s Board met 9 times.
+All directors attended at least 75% of the meetings of the Board of Directors and Committees of the Board of which they were members.

 We believe that a diverse Board is critical to achieving our mission of being the preeminent energy distribution company in our targeted markets as well as to maintaining strong governance practices.
-We evaluate Board diversity by considering a broad range of attributes, including, without limitation, independence, knowledge, judgment, character, leadership skills, education, experience, financial literacy, standing in the community and the ability to foster a diversity of backgrounds and views and to complement the Board’s existing strengths.
+We evaluate Board diversity by considering a broad range of attributes, including, but not limited to, independence, knowledge, judgment, character, leadership skills, education, experience, financial literacy, community standing, and the ability to foster diverse backgrounds and views.

 Our Board members have relevant experience in the following areas: